cwarden45/JHU_Coursera_GDS_Capstone/Week4/README.md

 **4a)** Parse alignment rate from STAR log using `summarize_STAR_log.R`

-While different than the alignment rate, the downloaded starting reads correlate with the mapped reads in the paper:
+While different than the alignment rate, the STAR unique aligned read count correlates with the mapped reads reported in the paper:

 ![Comparison of Alignment Rates](alignment_comparison-STAR_log_unique.png "Comparison of Alignment Rates")